devopsirc/telus-flaky-job-failures-prioritization/README.md

 poetry shell
 ```

-### Replication Package Content
+### Content

-In the following, we present the Jupyter Notebooks included in this repository, that we used to answer the RQs.
+We list the Jupyter Notebooks used to answer the RQs and included in this repository.

 **PQ.** [Data Labeling Process](./study/data_labeling_process/02_failure_categories_labeling.ipynb)